laygond/RegressionAnalysis-ListOfExamples/Simple_And_Multiple_Linear_Regression/README.md

 Simple matrix operation perform the fastest https://www.datascience.com/blog/7-methods-to-fit-linear-model-python

+for Robot calibration we will make use of scikit library for finding the best line fit.
+However, for learning purposes in Boston House data we create our own code using simple matrix multiplication as stated in the Least Square method solution.

 Linear Regression establishes a relationship between dependent variable (Y) and one or more independent variables (X) using a best fit straight line (also known as regression line).
 It is represented by an equation Y=a+b*X + e, where a is intercept, b is slope of the line and e is error term.
 This equation can be used to predict the value of target variable based on given predictor variable(s).